mhcrnl/ogcalc/doc/ogcalc.rst

 data from entry fields, do some calculations, and then display the results.

-Each event causes a \emph{signal} to be \emph{emitted} from the widget handling the event.
-The signals are sent to \emph{signal handlers}.
+Each event causes a *signal* to be *emitted* from the widget handling the event.
+The signals are sent to *signal handlers*.
 A signal handler is a function which is called when the signal is emitted.
-The signal handler is \emph{connected} to the signal.
-In C, these functions are known as \emph{callbacks}.
+The signal handler is *connected* to the signal.
+In C, these functions are known as *callbacks*.
 The process is illustrated graphically in Figure \ref{fig:signals}.

 \begin{figure}
   \centering